 Join chapters of Tau Kappa Epsilon across the country who are raising funds in support of the St. Jude mission: Finding cures.
 Saving children.®

-Uphold our promise to St. Jude Founder, Frater Danny Thomas (Gamma Nu-Toledo) to being a leader in service.
+Uphold our promise to St. Jude Founder, Frater Danny Thomas (Gamma Nu-Toledo), to be a leader in service.
 At St. Jude, one thing has always been certain: families will never receive a bill from St. Jude for treatment, travel, housing or food.

 Downloadable co-branded resources are available for you at brand.stjude.org!
 Visit today to request access and unlock fundraising tools such as videos, social media templates and more.